DP-0P/File_Compression_and_Decompression_using_Huffman_Coding/README.md

 ## To run the script -
 * Download the code.
 * Run `python main.py`.
-* Enter the path of the file you want to compess.
+* Enter 1 and the path of the file you want to compess.
-* Enter the path of the compressed file to get the **OG** file.
+* Enter 2 and the path of the compressed file to get the **OG** file.
+* To terminate the program.